beatsageo/Top_n/README.md

 python 3.12

 ### Linux/MacOS
-To install python 3.12, consider installing and using [Homebrew](https://brew.sh/).
+To install python 3.12, consider installing and using [Homebrew](https://brew.sh/); make sure to fllow the installer's prompts to add it to your $PATH.
 Once Homebrew is installed, run the following command to install python 3.12:
 ~~~
 brew install python@3.12
 ~~~